rev-net/memo/pitch.md

 #### Structure

 RRG, LLC will be a Delaware-based entity primarily engaged in investing in $REV tokens and the development of the #REV ecosystem.
-The LLC will have four members: Jango Filip, Aeolian, and KMac.
+The LLC will have four members: Jango, Filip, Aeolian, and KMac.
 Given its member-managed structure, these individuals will actively participate in the management and decision-making processes of the LLC, ensuring a hands-on approach to both investment strategies and ecosystem development.
 The primary business activities will include acquiring and holding $REV tokens, as well as fostering growth and innovation within the Revnet ecosystem through various initiatives and partnerships.

 #### Onchain management